 Analysis of neonicotinoids

-We give you a compact overview of the upcoming amendments to thiacloprid and acetamiprid, as well as the active substance group of neonicotinoids.
+We provide you with a compact overview of the amendments to the relevant substances, as well as further interesting information about the active substance group of neonicotinoids.

-The approval of thiacloprid has already been revoked on 3 August 2020.
-The use-by date for formulations containing thiacloprid ended on 3 February 2021, since then the use of thiacloprid as an insecticide is no longer authorised in the EU.
-However, there are still import tolerances for thiacloprid for numerous products, some of which are well above the product-specific technical detection limits.
+The approval of the active ingredient thiacloprid was revoked on 3 August 2020, with the use-up period for formulations containing thiacloprid ending on 3 February 2021.
+Since then, the use of thiacloprid as an insecticide has no longer been permitted in the EU.
+However, import tolerances for thiacloprid remained in place for numerous products for a long time, some of which were significantly higher than the product-specific technical quantification limits.

-The European Commission's proposal to extend the import tolerances for thiacloprid (COM(2023)0739 - 2023/3005(RPS)[5] was rejected by the European Parliament's Environment Committee with reference to the potentially harmful effects of thiacloprid on human health and its toxic effects on aquatic organisms and pollinating insects[6].
+The European Commission's proposal to extend the thiacloprid import tolerances (COM(2023)0739 – 2023/3005(RPS))[1] was rejected by the European Parliament's Environment Committee with reference to the potentially harmful effects of thiacloprid on human health and its toxic effect on aquatic organisms and pollinating insects[2].

-The new EFSA recommendations are based on new scientific findings that indicate that acetamiprid has adverse effects on the development of the human brain and nervous system.
-However, there are still uncertainties in the evidence regarding the developmental neurotoxicological properties of acetamiprid, which is why further data are needed to allow a proper hazard and risk assessment[7].
+This change was based on new scientific findings indicating that acetamiprid can have harmful effects on the development of the human brain and nervous system.
+However, there was still uncertainty regarding the evidence for the developmental neurotoxicological properties of acetamiprid.
+EFSA pointed out that further data was needed to enable an adequate hazard and risk assessment[4].

 Current regulatory situation of neonicotinoids in the EU

 The most economically important neonicotinoid active substances worldwide are imidacloprid, thiamethoxam, clothianidin, acetamiprid, thiacloprid, dinotefuran and nitenpyram.
 Of these, only acetamiprid is still approved as an insecticide in the EU.
-With the exception of nitenpyram, for which the default MRL of 0.01 mg/kg applies, import tolerances exist for various products.
+Import tolerances for thiacloprid have been lifted, with product-specific technical limits now applying as MRLs.
+The default MRL for nitenpyram is 0.01 mg/kg.
+Import tolerances currently still exist for various products containing the other aforementioned active substances.

 Application and mode of action of neonicotinoids